 Where were you born?
 What do you consider your hometown?

-Did you have a favorite course and/or professor while you were at W&M?
+Did you have a favorite course or professor while you were at W&M?

-Do you have any current projects/passions you would like to share?
+Do you have any current projects/passions you would like to tell us about?

 Do you have any advice for current students?